 The Alabama Social Work Hall of Fame was founded by the school’s Social Work Society to honor the outstanding accomplishments of some of the state’s most distinguished leaders in the field of social work.
 Every year, the School of Social Work hosts a luncheon to celebrate honorees’ achievements and welcome a new class of inductees.

-Social Work Society Annual Fund supporters who contributed to the fund between Oct 2, 2018-Sept.
-30, 2019, can nominate a retired social worker for induction into the 2020 Hall of Fame.
-The 2019 nomination deadline ended June 3, 2020.
+Social Work Society Annual Fund supporters who contributed to the fund between Oct 1, 2019-Sept.
+30, 2020, can nominate a retired social worker for induction into the 2021 Hall of Fame.
+The 2021 nomination deadline ends July 9, 2021.
 Learn about the induction process and criteria.